NotTacoz/jacaranda/content/notes/AE/chemistry/testnotes/CAP2.md

 			- individual ions from the ionic solid are mobile and free to move independently of one another.
 			- their mobility and charge enable them to conduct an electric current through the ionic solution.
 			- the current consists of positive ions moving toward the negative electrode and negative ions moving towards the positive electrode.
-48. Calculate percentage composition of an ionic compound from the relative atomic masses of the constituent species.
+48. Calculate percentage composition of an ionic compound from the relative atomic masses of the constituent speci es.
 	1. Define and describe the difference between anhydrous and hydrated salts, and explain the role of water of crystallisation.
 49. Calculate the formula of an ionic compound from empirical data, including the formula of a hydrated salt.
 50. Perform stoichiometric calculations in order to establish percentage composition and empirical formula of ionic compounds.